macrat/ayd/README.md

 Plugin is a executable file named like `ayd-xxx-probe`, and installed to the PATH directory.

-You can use plugin via like `xxx:` scheme after installed it if plugin name is `ayd-xxx-probe`.
+For example, you can use `xxx:` scheme if you have installed a executable file named `ayd-xxx-probe`.
 Of course, you can change executable file name to change scheme name.

 If you want to make your own plugin please read [make plugin](#make-plugin) section.